Stochastic Burgers PDEs with random coefficients and a generalization of the Cole-Hopf transformation: Linearization of the Backward Random Burgers Equation

-\begin{remark} It is important at this point to make a comment on the constraints as expressed in equations (\ref{eqn:midconstraint}) and (\ref{eqn:relatpandq}).
-For a given final condition $q(x),$ the backward heat equation (\ref{eqn:IKWG}) admits a unique solution pair $(V,\Psi^{V})$.
+\begin{remark} It is important at this point to comment on the constraints as expressed in equations (\ref{eqn:midconstraint}) and (\ref{eqn:relatpandq}).
+The backward heat equation (\ref{eqn:IKWG}) admits a unique solution pair $(V,\Psi^{V})$.
 Then, the uniqueness of the semimartingale decomposition for the random field $\Psi^{V}$ provides us with a uniquely determined $\Psi^{\Psi^{V}}$.
+In Proposition \ref{cor:solvableburg} below we present two special cases of heat-type BSPDE (\ref{eqn:IKWG}), whose solution satisfies these constraints for given coefficients of the original Burgers-type BSPDE (\ref{eqn:SBURGERSredmor}).

-Therefore, a fruitful way of handling these constraints is to substitute in them the pair $(\Psi^{V},\Psi^{\Psi^{V}}),$ as defined by the solution of (\ref{eqn:IKWG}), and then find the general class of coefficients of the original problem so that the constraints are satisfied.
+In general, for a given final condition $q$ a fruitful way of handling these constraints is to substitute in them the pair $(\Psi^{V},\Psi^{\Psi^{V}}),$ as defined by the solution of (\ref{eqn:IKWG}), and then find the general class of coefficients of the original problem so that the constraints are satisfied.
 This approach provides us with large families of exactly solvable backward Burgers equations with random coefficients; see Subsection \ref{subsec:EXAMPLESCONSTRAINTS}. \end{remark}

 \begin{remark} It is worth mentioning that, regarding (\ref{def:coeffd}), (\ref{def:ec}), and solution pairs $(V,\Psi^{V})$ and $(r,\Psi^{r})$ of the BSPDEs (\ref{eqn:IKWG}) and (\ref{eqn:BSPDEr}), respectively, the random field $\mathcal{Y}$ of (\ref{eqn:STRANSF}) defined through (\ref{eqn:SOLY}) provides the most general form of solution to (\ref{eqn:BSPDEY}), subject to the constraint (\ref{eqn:bigconstraint}).
 In view of (\ref{eqn:relatUandV}) and (\ref{eqn:SCH}) we obtain here the relationship